Its-HMBruno/wastelandsurvivalguide.github.io/docs/combat.md

 - Main File - Player Combat Priority
 - Main File - [PCP Doggo Patch](https://www.nexusmods.com/newvegas/mods/80339)
   - A patch that further compounds the effects of Player Combat Priority in order to make dogs more survivable in combat.
+  - Note : As of July 17th, Patch has been removed and unavailable.

 ### [Simple AI Merge](https://www.nexusmods.com/newvegas/mods/86691)